 Ricoh improved light-fastness to a practical level for card applications by placing a layer containing ultraviolet absorbers above the recording layer to block ultraviolet rays.
 Further, we improved light-fastness by dozens of magnitude over the past by compounding a new material and preparing a new oxygen interception layer to block ultraviolet rays until just before visible light for application expansion in an outdoor environment, such as for physical distribution.
 This technology is used for the rewritable laser system.

-To improve practicality by taking advantage of the "rewritable" feature, durability of the recording medium itself must be improved.
+To improve practicality by taking advantage of the “rewritable” feature, durability of the recording medium itself must be improved.
 Ricoh improved durability of the recording layer itself by forming cross-links in matrix resins holding leuco dye and the long-chain type developer, which comprise the main material of a recording layer (to make a 3D network by bridge bonding high molecules).
-Further, we improved repetitive durability by preparing a hard protection layer to protect the surface against heat and pressure when heated by a thermal print-head.
-As a result, we achieved repeatability of 300 times image formation/erasure, which is required for card applications.
 Moreover, we changed the recording process from the conventional thermal print-head to a laser, deleting physical loads, such as pressure on the media by a thermal print-head.
 Further, controlling laser scanning to uniform heating improved repetitive durability to 1,000 times.
 Such technical developments have made it possible for Ricoh to achieve a highly efficient rewritable recording system heretofore not possible.

 Images are formed when the heat is spread quickly around and cooled rapidly, after a recording layer is heated momentarily with small energy using a thermal print-head or laser.
 Because decoloring is seldom influenced by cooling speed, heating must be done in a fixed temperature range where decoloring is possible although deletion of the image is possible using various heating systems.
-With rewritable cards (Fig. 3) and the complex RF-ID tag media (Fig. 4), decoloring of images is achieved with big heating areas such as heat roller or ceramic heater.
+With the complex RF-ID tag media (Fig. 3), decoloring of images is achieved with big heating areas such as heat roller or ceramic heater.

-Laser systems, as shown in Fig. 5, irradiate a laser of several millimeters width lineally to scan at right-angles to the beam for decoloring.
-In any case, enlarging the medium area heated at one time makes it possible to heat the medium uniformly to an delitable temperature to finely delete images without unnecessarily prolonging decoloring time.
+Laser systems, as shown in Fig. 4, irradiate a laser of several millimeters width lineally to scan at right-angles to the beam for decoloring.
+In any case, enlarging the medium area heated at one time makes it possible to heat the medium uniformly to a deletable temperature to finely delete images without unnecessarily prolonging decoloring time.

 Ricoh's rewritable recording technology was first put into practical use for card displays, such as point cards, commuter passes, etc., where the display needs to be rewritten.
 RECO-View RF tags were then commercialized, combined with RF-ID used for production control etc., further expanding the application to a rewritable laser system where the media for a physical distribution application affixed on returnable containers can be rewritten with no contact.